lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 1. In order to make games actually use the video card, you'll need to completely remove the default display driver.
 Open up Device Manager, and a) disable the `Microsoft Basic Display Adapter`, b) uninstall it and c) run the following in a Command Prompt.
 Reboot afterwards.

 		takeown /f C:\Windows\System32\Drivers\BasicDisplay.sys
-		cacls C:\Windows\System32\Drivers\BasicDisplay.sys /G Administrator:F
+		echo Y | cacls C:\Windows\System32\Drivers\BasicDisplay.sys /G Administrator:F
 		del C:\Windows\System32\Drivers\BasicDisplay.sys

 	![Only the NVIDIA GRID K520](/assets/onlyonedevice.png)

 1. Start the Windows Audio Service as per the instructions [here](http://www.win2012workstation.com/enable-sound/).
 As we're also on an EC2 machine, there is no soundcard, so install [Razer Surround](http://www.razerzone.com/surround) to get a virtual soundcard, AND you get fancy 5.1 simulation!
 Note that there's no need to create/login to a Razer ID account.

 1. Download OpenVPN from [here](https://openvpn.net/index.php/open-source/downloads.html).
-Select the 64-bit Vista installer and when installing make sure to select to **install all components**.
+Select the 64-bit Vista installer and when installing make sure to select to **select to install all components**.
 After installing, open a Command Prompt and run the following:

 		cd C:\Program Files\OpenVPN\easy-rsa
 		init-config